giesse/SimpleNews/kg/03_work_backlog.md

 *   `[ ]` - Not Started
 *   `[-]` - In Progress (if applicable, though original uses only complete/incomplete)

+## Issues

+* [x] - the python backend does not seem to read the .env file in the backend directory; or it's not getting the gemini api key from it correctly.
+Can we write a test for this?
+* [ ] - This is a single user app, editing sources should be linked from the main page, not hidden inside /admin/sources
+* [ ] - I want, as the highest priority, to be able to scrape a source and get articles from it, and have them summarized and categorized appropriately, and browsable from the main page.
+"Path to success".
+Let's follow TDD whenever possible.

 ## High Priority (Completed)

 *   **Frontend: Initialize Project**